 J.E.
 Marsden Glass Works

-J.E.
+HISTORY OF J.E.
 MARSDEN GLASS WORKS, INC.

 John E. Marsden, of Mount Airy, Philadelphia, PA was one of the founders of the Liberty Cut Glass Works, Egg Harbor, NJ when it began operations in 1902.
 The company produced a variety of products including cups, plates, tableware, fancy vases and decorative items.
 Known for their overall hand cut designs, collectors called this Brilliant Cut Glass.